School of Geography

 II.
 De-extinction and spectral ecologies

 What might it mean if extinction does not last forever?
 I have grappled with this question in my research since the start of my doctoral work, which examined the case of the bucardo, the only extinct animal to have been brought back to life-albeit briefly.
 Ultimately, I argue that the presence of novel biotechnologies changes the very meaning of life, and unsettles preheld epistemologies of extinction and species.
 More recently, I have revisited this theme in collaboration with artists to explore the implications of aspirations to resurrect extinct biota, and broaden the scope of discussion through public artwork.
 De-extinction technologies like cloning and genome editing, and their social imaginaries, are deconstructing the firm ontological binary between extinct/extant-and by implication, absence/presence, loss/recovery-which I call 'de/extinction'.
 Extinction haunts landscapes and ecologies, and the spectres of extinction are made more palpable by the development of de-extinction technologies.
-I outline the theoretical and empirical grounding of this work in Environmental Humanities, the Transactions of the Institute of British Geographers, and cultural geographies.
+I outline the theoretical and empirical grounding of this work in the Annals of the American Association of Geographers, Environmental Humanities, the Transactions of the Institute of British Geographers, and cultural geographies.

 III.
 Digital ecologies and the meditation of more-than-human worlds